martinlicht/simplefem/TODO/notes.md

 - hidden friend idiom: affects argument-dependent lookup because member friends are not in the global namespace
 - DRY Principle: Implement non-mutating operators (e.g., +) in terms of mutating members (e.g., +=).
 Tell me more about the custom comparison / hashing and the member functions?

+## Exception policy

+The entire code adheres to a fail-fast philosophy: any error should lead to an immediate program termination.
+For that reason, the compilation is generally compiled with the flag `-fno-exceptions`, disabling all exception handling.
+Nevertheless, some methods should always be marked as `noexcept` to accommodate style conventions and silence linters.
+The following methods are always declared `noexcept`:

+- move constructor
+- move assignment operator
+- destructor

+## Virtual destructor policy

+The destructors of all classes shall be virtual unless the class meets the following conditions:

+- The class is declared final
+- The class has no parent class

+As a rationale, we recall that virtual destructors are mandatory if the class is part of a inheritance hierarchy, so the conditions describe exactly when a destructor is permitted to be non-virtual.
+A non-virtual destructor will generally have slightly better performance.

+## Final keyword

+Classes that are not part of a class hierarchy should be declared `final`.
+Rationale: the classes are currently only used within the code, and any class being part of a hierarchy, should be a conscious decision.
+This avoids the vtable in some cases.

+## Rule of Five

+We adhere to the following rule of Five.
+If a class features one of the following methods

+- Copy constructor
+- Move constructor
+- Copy assignment operator
+- Move assignment operator
+- Destructor

+then it must provide all of these five methods.
+This can be via implementation or via `default` or `delete`.

+# General guidelines on resources managed by objects

+We want to provide general guidelines for the copy and move operations and destructors.
+The objects in this library manage resources that can be categorized very broadly into the following:

+- plain data
+- STL classes
+- raw pointers to single objects and arrays

+While the handling of plain data and STL classes is canonical, we discuss some policies for raw pointers:

+- raw pointers are used to improve performance, even when optimization is disabled
+- after the constructor, raw pointers are non-null
+- raw pointers are nullptr if the object is in the moved-from state
+- operations with nullpointers (except object destruction) may lead to program termination at any time

+This last item contrasts with the STL.
+It allows us to improve performance while assuming that moves happen at the end of an object's practical lifetime.

+These are general guidelines that suit our particular situation.

+# Copy constructor guidelines

+- The copy constructor will perform copy construction on all plain data members and members with copy constructor, except for pointers to resources
+- pointers will be initialized in accordance with the properties of the source
+- They will be initialized as nullptr if the above is too complicated or the original pointer was nulltpr
+- Any copy operations take place in the body
+- The copy constructor finishes with a check and with `return *this`

+# Move constructor guidelines

+- The move constructor will perform move construction on all plain data members and members with copy constructor, including pointers to resources
+- source pointers are set to zero
+- The move constructor finishes with a check and with `return *this`

+# Copy assignment operator guidelines

+- The operator finishes with a check and with `return *this`
+- The operator checks for self-assignment and performs anything else only then
+- Plain data members and members with copy assignment operator experience copy assignment
+- Pointers to resources are checked for nullptr; then the data are copied manually

+# Move assignment operator guidelines

+- The operator finishes with a check and with `return *this`
+- The operator checks for self-assignment and performs anything else only then
+- Plain data members and members with move assignment operator move copy assignment
+- Pointers to resources are checked for nulltpr; then the pointer is moved to the destination and the source gets a nullptr

+# Destructor guideline

+- If the object is not a moved-from state, then optionally check at the beginning
+- If pointers to resources are not nullptr, then delete them

+# Explicit keyword

+All constructors with arguments, except for the copy and move constructors, are declared `explicit`.
+This is irrespective of the number of arguments that these constructors take.